Fundamentals of Sound |

 (signal) depending on their level difference: the more intense tone may

 mask the less intense tone.
-As the response of the BM around the characteristic (resonant) frequency is
+The response of the BM around the characteristic (resonant) frequency

 As the level of a signal increases, the BM response